vrchat-community/vrc-oscquery-lib/getting-started.md

 ```csharp
 queryService.RefreshServices();
 ```
-This, of course, only runs once.
-To make it repeat every 5 seconds we will be using the `Timer` class from `System.Timers`:
+You can use the `Timer` class from `System.Timers` to repeat this refresh every 5 seconds:
 ```csharp
 var refreshTimer = new Timer(5000);
 refreshTimer.Elapsed += (s,e) =>